tommac08/docsv2/sources/config.md

 Build will be forcefully terminated in the following scenarios:

--   If a command hangs for a long time or there hasn't been any log output
+-   If there has not been any log output or a command hangs for 10 minutes
--   If the build is still executing after 60 minutes
+-   If the build is still running after 60 minutes for Free Plans or 120 minutes for Paid Plans

-and the status of the build will be shown as **timeout**.
+When a build is forcefully terminated, the build status will indicate **timeout**.

-> **Note**
->
-> Build termination time depends on the pricing plan.
-If it is a
-> **Startup** plan, then the build will be terminated after 90 minutes.

 * * * * *